 Caricatures of the NPA types

-This site contains caricatures of the various NPA character types, excerpted from our eBook.
-We suggest that you begin with the sanguine (narcissistic) N type.
+This site contains caricatures of the various NPA character types, excerpted from our book, "NPA Theory of Personality".
+We suggest that you begin with the sanguine N type.
 Note that the detailed descriptions of the various character types are caricatures that are meant to greatly magnify the specific characteristics, and foibles, of the various types and are not meant to be taken literally.

 Following Karen Horney, we sometimes use masculine pronouns to describe the individuals, although the descriptions apply both to males and females.
 Unfortunately, in the English language there is no good way to avoid this.

 We invite you to post comments or questions on our Message Board.
-No registration or password is required, and, of course, you can remain completely anonymous,
+No registration or password is required, and, of course, you can remain completely anonymous.